superfell/zkSforce/README.md

 versioning policy for APIs, so if your App is working fine, there's no need to continually upgrade, upgrade when you need to take advantage of some API addition.

+## Major changes at v51
+Classes generated from complex types in the WSDL have a number of changes.
+ * They all now follow a single pattern.
+Previously they were structured differently based on how they were used (they were variations for deserialized only, serialized only and both).
+ * All types from the WSDL now have classes generated for them, previously only those reachable from an operation were included.
+ * Some metadata from the WSDL is now programatically available via the wsdlSchema method on each class.
+ * They no longer implement NSCopying.
+ * Property accessors have changed from atomic to nonatomic.
+ * NSArray properties have been updated to include their contained type, e.g. NSArray<NSString*>* rather than NSArray*

 ## Major changes at v47
 v47 is a major change that cleans up some OS API deprecations, as well as completely modernizing the Objective-C API to ZKSforce to use async methods with block for all requests that can result in network requests.
 If you're migrating from an earlier version and